awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-users-console.md

 ## Viewing your Permissions<a name="opsworks-security-users-console-viewing"></a>

-If self\-management is enabled, users can see a summary of their permission levels for every stack by choosing **My Settings**, on the upper right\.
+If [self\-management](opsworks-security-users-manage-edit.md) is enabled, users can see a summary of their permission levels for every stack by choosing **My Settings**, on the upper right\.
 Users can also access **My Settings** if their attached policy grants permissions for the [DescribeMyUserProfile](http://docs.aws.amazon.com/opsworks/latest/APIReference/API_DescribeMyUserProfile.html) and [UpdateMyUserProfile](http://docs.aws.amazon.com/opsworks/latest/APIReference/API_UpdateMyUserProfile.html) actions\.

-## Using IAM Condition Keys to Verify Temporary Credentials<a name="w3ab2c11c59c13c35c19"></a>
+## Using IAM Condition Keys to Verify Temporary Credentials<a name="w4ab1c11c59c13c35c19"></a>

 AWS OpsWorks Stacks has a built\-in authorization layer that supports additional authorization cases \(such as the simplified management of read\-only or read\-write access to stacks for individual users\)\.
 This authorization layer relies on the usage of temporary credentials\.
 Because of this, you cannot use an `aws:TokenIssueTime` condition to verify that users are using long\-term credentials, or block actions from users who are using temporary credentials, as described in [Condition Operator to Check Existence of Condition Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_Null) in the IAM documentation\.